-You should prepare templates according to your branding strategy and customer segmentation, which tie into content strategy.
-For example, if your focus is on coupons for subscribers older than 30 years of age, and discounts for those younger than 30, make sure you prepare your emails accordingly.
+You should prepare templates according to your branding strategy and customer segmentation, which tie into your content strategy.
+For example, if you focus on coupons for subscribers older than 30 and discounts for those younger than 30, ensure you prepare your emails accordingly.
 You don’t want the wrong person to get the wrong email.

 This is a no-brainer.
 If you’re going to be marketing for BFCM, opt-in forms and landing pages are the best and most cost-effective way of advertising your deals.